romantaraban/pubsub/README.md

 ```
 .off(eventName, handler)
 ```
-- If no arguments are passed - all unsubscribe will be removed
-- If eventName is passed - it will unsubscribe all handlers on this event
-- If handler is passed - it will unsubscribe this handler from all events
-- If both arguments are present - it will remove only this handler under particular event
+If method called without arguments - it will remove all handlers If method called with eventName - it will remove all handlers on this event If method called with handler - it will unsubscribe this handler from all events If method called with both arguments - it will remove only this handler under particular event